brylevkirill/notes/Reinforcement Learning.md

 ---
 ### theory

-  differences between reinforcement learning and other learning paradigms  [<https://youtube.com/watch?v=2pWv7GOvuf0&t=9m37s>]:
+  differences between reinforcement learning and other learning paradigms  ([overview](https://youtube.com/watch?v=2pWv7GOvuf0&t=9m37s) by David Silver):
   - there is no supervisor, only a reward signal
   - feedback is delayed, not instantaneous
   - time really matters (sequential, not i.i.d. data)
   - agent's actions affect subsequent data it receives

-  differences between reinforcement learning and supervised learning  [<https://youtube.com/watch?v=8jQIKgTzQd4&t=50m28s>]:
+  differences between reinforcement learning and supervised learning  ([overview](https://youtube.com/watch?v=8jQIKgTzQd4&t=50m28s) by John Schulman):
   - no full access to analytic representation of loss function being optimized - value has to be queried by interaction with environment
   - interacting with stateful environment (unknown, nonlinear, stochastic, arbitrarily complex) - next input depends on previous actions